danielpeter/specfem3d/13_changing_the_model.md

     x y z   vp    vs    rho Qp  Qs
     ..

 where `x`, `y`, `z` are the grid point position, `vp`, `vs` and `rho` the P- and S-wave speeds and density, and `Qp` and `Qs` the quality factors for P- and S-wave speeds.
 The quality factors are optional and can be omitted for purely elastic models (the tomography routine will recognize both formats).
 Internally, the quality factors will be converted to bulk and shear attenuation values, $Q_{\kappa}$ and $Q_{\mu}$ respectively (Anderson and Hart 1978).
 Note that Qmu is always equal to Qs, but Qkappa is in general not equal to Qp.
 To convert one to the other see doc/note_on_Qkappa_versus_Qp.pdf and utils/attenuation/conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90.
 For simulations with attenuation, please note that the Vp- and Vs-velocities of your model are given for a reference frequency.
-To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` in the main constants file `constants.h` found in subdirectory `src/shared/`.
+To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` defined (in Hz) in input file `DATA/Par_file`.

 The code uses a constant $Q$ quality factor, write(IMAIN,\*) "but approximated based on a series of Zener standard linear solids (SLS).
 The approximation is thus performed in a given frequency band determined based on that `ATTENUATION_f0_REFERENCE` reference frequency.